Degree Apprenticeship Undergraduate: BEng (Hons) Civil Engineering Civil Engineer

 Course highlights

-• The opportunity to achieve professional Incorporated Engineer (IEng) status through ICE
+• The opportunity to apply for professional Incorporated Engineer (IEng) status through ICE

 • Study while you work, with no tuition fees